KittyMcDonagh/Third-Milestone-Project/README.md

 1. Bootstrap Cards are not responsive, therefore I have kept the recipe list page to 2 recipes per row.
 This makes the text quite small on mobile devices.
 This also has an effect on the bottom navbar - it does not break on smaller devices
-2. I noticed too late that the text method text is overflowing its box on smaller devices, and although I spent some time trying to fix it, I couldn't.
-I have missed my project deadline already and I don't want to delay any further.
+2. I noticed too late that the text method text is overflowing its box on smaller devices, and although I spent some time trying to fix it.
+I have made some changes, and the new recipes I have entered seem to be ok, but I will need to go over the existing recipes and delete and re-input them.
+Asi I have missed my project deadline already and I don't want to delay any further, I am going to submit the project and then work on tidying up the recipes.
+3. When entering recipes on the database, please use "test.jpg" as the image.
+This is stored in my environment and should be picked up ok.

 ## **2.2 WEBSITE REQUIREMENTS**